Anthony Casso: Incarceration and death

 Casso began serving his sentence at the supermax prison ADX Florence in Florence, Colorado.
-According to the Federal Bureau of Prisons, Casso was transferred to the Federal Medical Center (FMC) at the Federal Correctional Complex in Butner, North Carolina, for the treatment of prostate cancer in March 2009.
+Casso was transferred to the Federal Medical Center (FMC) at the Federal Correctional Complex in Butner, North Carolina, for the treatment of prostate cancer in March 2009.
 He was returned to ADX Florence in July 2009.
-By 2013, Casso had been transferred to the Federal Residential Reentry Management Office in Minneapolis, Minnesota.
-This is not a prison facility, but rather an administrative designation for inmates assigned to home confinement, "halfway houses", or state and county correctional facilities.
+In 2013, Casso was transferred to the Federal Residential Reentry Management Office in Minneapolis, Minnesota.
+This was not a prison facility, but an administrative designation for inmates assigned to home confinement, "halfway houses", or state and county correctional facilities.

 As of May 2018, he had been transferred to the United States Medical Center for Federal Prisoners, an administrative security/medical prison in Springfield, Missouri.
 He was later transferred to USP Terre Haute.
 From March 25, 2020, he was serving his sentence at USP Tucson, a high security prison in Arizona.
 In his later years, Casso had developed complications related to prostate cancer, coronary artery disease, kidney disease, hypertension, bladder disease and lung issues from years of smoking.

-On November 5, 2020, Casso tested positive for COVID-19, amid its pandemic in Arizona, while incarcerated; he was placed in medical isolation USP Tucson.
+On November 5, 2020, Casso tested positive for COVID-19 while incarcerated, amidst the pandemic in Arizona.
+He was placed in medical isolation at USP Tucson.
 On November 9, he was transported to a local hospital due to respiratory distress, and on November 17, 2020, was put on a ventilator.
 His lawyers requested compassionate release, but that motion was rejected on November 28.
 Casso died from complications related to COVID-19 on December 15, 2020, at the age of 78.